About

 University of Cincinnati

-I just wrapped up a PhD in Geography and MA in English at the University of Idaho (2025) mentored by Dr. Grant Harley in the Idaho Tree Ring Lab & Dr. Erin James in the Confluence Lab where I have brought an undisciplined approach to projects that have pulled from tree ring sciences, critical physical geography, narratology, climate pedagogies, abolition and Black geographies, anti-colonial studies, and jazz composition.
+I just wrapped up a PhD in Geography and MA in English at the University of Idaho (Summer 2025) mentored by Dr. Grant Harley in the Idaho Tree Ring Lab & Dr. Erin James in the Confluence Lab where I have brought an undisciplined approach to projects that centered tree ring sciences in conversation with critical physical geography, narratology, climate pedagogies, abolition and Black geographies, anti-colonial studies, and jazz composing.
 My dissertation was titled “The Missing Ring: Tree Ring Scholar-Activism, Creative Justice-Based Pedagogies, & Community-Centered Geographies in the Climate Crisis.”
-After finishing grad school, I worked as social science Post-Doctoral researcher on a National Science Foundation grant at the University of Idaho with Dr. Tara Hudiburg & Dr. Kristin Haltinner focused on studying the barriers on rural communities from adopting climate-minded land management strategies with a focus on centering local tribal voices and knowledges.

 Beyond the academia, I enjoy community organizing and direct action around food, climate, and prison justice with a wide variety of local groups.